 Cats have an instinct to hide any illness so they’re less susceptible to attack and social ostracizing by other cats.
 It’s a great tactic for survival in the wild, but not very helpful to humans who are trying to help them.

-As a whole, there are 4 big reasons why your cat’s not eating much but is still acting normal:
+As a whole, there are 4 big reasons why your cat’s not eating much but acting normal:

 It’s not at all unusual for a cat owner to show up at the vet clinic because of their cat not eating much but acting normal.
 Sometimes as I question them further, we identify some other symptoms that may have been overlooked initially.